Ric Lowe & Jean-Michel Boucheix

 Participants will have the opportunity to showcase software, multimedia products, innovative platforms, and instructional tools, which are derived from, or the subject of research.
 While presentations may reference completed research, the primary focus of the session will be on demonstrating the tools rather than critiquing the research itself.

-The venue is located in the Science II building at the heart of the campus of UNIGE.
+The venue is located at the Science II building at the heart of the campus of UNIGE.
 It is easily accessible by public transport (see this link for more information).

 Access from Geneva airport: